zulip/zulip/api_docs/incoming-webhooks-walkthrough.md

         )
 ```

-In the above example, `STREAM_NAME`, `URL_TEMPLATE`, and `WEBHOOK_DIR_NAME` refer
+In the above example, `CHANNEL_NAME`, `URL_TEMPLATE`, and `WEBHOOK_DIR_NAME` refer
 to class attributes from the base class, `WebhookTestCase`.
 These are needed by
 the helper function `check_webhook` to determine how to execute
-your test. `STREAM_NAME` should be set to your default stream.
+your test. `CHANNEL_NAME` should be set to your default channel.
 If it doesn't exist,
 `check_webhook` will create it while executing your test.

-If your test expects a stream name from a test fixture, the value in the fixture
+If your test expects a channel name from a test fixture, the value in the fixture
-and the value you set for `STREAM_NAME` must match.
-The test helpers use `STREAM_NAME`
+and the value you set for `CHANNEL_NAME` must match.
+The test helpers use `CHANNEL_NAME`
-to create the destination stream, and then create the message to send using the
+to create the destination channel, and then create the message to send using the
 value from the fixture.
 If these don't match, the test will fail.

 `URL_TEMPLATE` defines how the test runner will call your incoming webhook, in the same way